ARDDcodepath/Spots-App/README.md

    | createdAt     | DateTime | date when post is created (default field) |
    | updatedAt     | DateTime | date when post is last updated (default field) |
 ### Networking
-- [Add list of network requests by screen ]
 * Home Feed Screen
   - (Read/Get) Posts from food section
+  - (Create/POST) Create a new like on a post
+  - (Delete) Delete existing like
+  - (Update/PUT) Update number of likes on post

+* Setting Screen
+- (Read/GET) Query logged in user object
+- (Update/PUT) Update user settings

-* Registration Screen
+* Profile Screen
+  - (Read/GET) Query logged in user object
+  - (Update/PUT) Update user profile image

 * Creation Screen
+  - (Create/POST) Create a new post object
+  - (Create/POST) Create a new comment on a post
+  - (Delete) Delete existing comment

 * Navigation Screen
-* Stream
+  - (Read/GET) Places/Restaurants on API

 * Search
+  - (Read/GET) Query logged in user object previous searches

 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]